acl-org/arr-dc-website/_pages/protocol.md

   protocol.

-_The pre-April 2024 protocol is described in detail in [this blogpost](https://aclrollingreview.org/datacollection) on the ARR website._
+_The pre-April 2024 protocol is described in detail in [this blogpost](https://aclrollingreview.org/datacollection) on the ARR website.
+For a short overview, refer to the respective [section below](#overview-of-pre-april-2024-protocol)._

-## Overview of April 2024 protocol
+## Overview of current protocol

 ### For authors